qa921/m-t600-v2-portfolio-voice-fixture/README.md

-# m-t600-v2-portfolio-voice-fixture
+# M-T600-V2 portfolio fixture
-Synthetic source-state fixture for M-T600-V2: portfolio voice/content reconciliation evidence.
-No finished rewrite or PR.
+Synthetic source-state only.
+The portfolio copy under `src/content/` is deliberately stale.
+Reconcile it against `evidence/projects/`, current docs, issues and releases; do not treat this README as a biography source.